nataraj2/MultiphaseSolverAMReX/README.md

 1. sh run_output.sh
 2. File-> Open file -> movie.visit
 3. File-> Open file -> enisght-3D/plic.visit
-4. In the active source bar choose movie.visit.
+4. In the Active source bar choose movie.visit.
 Then Add->Mesh->mesh
-5. In the active source bar choose plic.visit.
-Then Add->Mesh->mesh VisIt will ask if a correlation should be setup.
+5. In the Active source bar choose plic.visit.
+Then Add->Mesh->mesh
+6. VisIt will ask if a correlation should be setup.
 Click Yes.
-This will allow the plic and the mesh to change simultaneously.
+This will allow the plic and the mesh to change simultaneously
-6. In the Active time slider choose Correlation01.
+7. In the Active time slider choose Correlation01
+8. Click Draw
-7. Click the right arrow button below the Active time slider to animate.
+9. Click the right arrow button below the Active time slider to animate